Table of Contents

 5. Subgroup Analysis

-6. Causal Inference
+6. Causal Inference in Marketing

 In summary, propensity score matching has become a widely adopted statistical technique in clinical research, enabling researchers to leverage large, complex datasets to generate meaningful insights, compare treatment groups, and draw more robust causal conclusions – complementing the insights from randomized controlled trials.